-For the Oscars and I thought it would be fun to do a dessert with some Bling!
-Nothing like adding gold leaf to a decadent chocolate caramel tart to make it worthy of a black tie affair.
+For the Oscars I thought it would be fun to do a dessert with some bling!
+There’s nothing like adding gold leaf to a decadent chocolate caramel tart to make it worthy of a black tie affair.
 I was cozied up in my pajamas with a room full of my girlfriends, but despite our lack of proper attire we sipped champagne and ate gold leaf.

 Cheers and may your favorite film win!